 Couples do not make prenups because they expect to divorce; rather, a prenuptial agreement provides a certain level of assurance for the “just in case” scenario.

-Is a prenup a good idea?
+Is a prenuptial agreement in Australia a good idea?

 With an increasing divorce rate, couples are wary of the possibility that they may have long and expensive legal disputes in the future.

 Another reason is that people are generally marrying later in their lives, choosing to focus on their careers and accumulate assets before they settle down.

 By the time they do marry, the parties may have a portfolio of property that they would like to protect.

 One of the biggest dilemmas in a divorce is deciding how to divide property and assets.